-- TCR Guidance on Verification Cost Factors– Updated June 1, 2012
+- NEW TCR Guidance on Verification Cost Factors– Updated October 30, 2014

 - NEW Internally Reviewing Your CRIS Report – Updated July 21, 2014 This document provides you with an insider's look into what Verification Bodies look for when reviewing CRIS Reports and details common errors so that you can catch and correct any inconsistencies before you start the verification process.

 - Overview of the Verification Process – Updated February 10, 2011 What does the verification process consist of?
 This resource outlines the various steps for hiring and contracting a Verification Body, conduction Verification Activities, and submitting your final emissions report to The Registry.

 - Verification Tips & FAQs– Updated May 31, 2012